 - Documents and forms containing PII should be stored in a restricted access area, such as secure cabinets or a locked desk, and made available on a limited basis.

 - Anyone working with paper documents that contain PII must take steps to protect the confidentiality of the information: desks and file cabinets should be locked when unattended.

 Disposal of PII

 The following standards should be followed to ensure the secure disposal of information.

 - Prior to recycling or disposal, desktop, laptop, and server disks containing PII must be physically destroyed or securely overwritten using the DOD 5220.22M standard for overwriting data to make it forensically unrecoverable.
 The Pace University ITS Help Desk can provide help with this.

 - Prior to disposal, steps must be taken to physically destroy or overwrite the information on portable electronic storage devices, including USB drives, disks, CD/DVDs, etc.

 - Paper documents must be shredded locally or otherwise disposed of securely.

-Questions concerning this or any other Information Technology Policy can be directed to the Pace University Helpdesk.
+Questions concerning this or any other Information Technology Policy can be directed to Pace University ITS Help Desk.